DataSF/draft-publishing-standards/formats/location-addresses.md

   * 901 Bayshore Boulevard, Unit 209, San Francisco, CA 94124
 * When providing multiple addresses within a dataset, be internally consistent with naming structure; prepend your column names with the type of address
   * e.g. address vs. mailing\_address (see [Registered Businesses dataset](https://data.sfgov.org/Economy-and-Community/Registered-Business-Locations-San-Francisco/g8m3-pdis/data))
+* Where appropriate, use a valid Enterprise Address System address
+  * EAS addresses capture addresses input by DBI staff, see the [section on address numbers for more detail](/basemap/address-numbers.md)

 ### Is anything wrong, unclear, missing?